VA Loan For A Second HomeUpdated: January 3, 2023

 Is it possible to get a VA home loan to buy a second home?
 This is a question that comes up often, and the Department of Veterans Affairs addresses such issues in the VA Lenders’ Handbook, VA Pamphlet 26-7.

 Chapter Two of the handbook addresses issues related to VA loan entitlement and reusing that entitlement to buy another property.

-There are some basic issues you need to understand about VA mortgages that can help the rules in this section make sense, the first being that when you purchase a home using a VA mortgage, you are using some or all of your VA loan entitlement and you must be purchasing a home you intend to use as your primary residence.
+There are some issues you need to understand about VA mortgages that can help the rules in this section.
+The first is that when you purchase a home using a VA mortgage, you are using some or all of your VA loan entitlement and you must be purchasing a home you intend to use as your primary residence.

 VA Loan Entitlement Rules